cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/load-balancing-rules/create-rules.md

 ## Configure a Load Balancing action

 1. To set an action for your rule, use the **Action** drop-down list.
-This example uses the _Pool selection_ action:
+This example selects the _Pool selection_ action:

   ![Screenshot, Create Custom Rule dialog, choose action](../../static/images/create-custom-rule-action.png)

-1. The configuration options for the selected action display.
-This example shows the _Pool selection_ controls:
+  The configuration options for the selected action display:

     ![Screenshot, Create Custom Rule dialog, choose action](../../static/images/create-custom-rule-action-pool-selection.png)

-1. [Optional] Click **Add another action** to add another action to the rule.
+1. [Optional] Click **Add another action**.

 Now that you have configured a Load Balancing action, continue to the next section and [save the Load Balancing rule and configuration](#save-a-load-balancing-rule-and-configurationa).